Store it, Serve it and Share it

 -

-For vegetables, frittatas and stews are two easy dishes that don’t require perfect-looking ingredients.
+Frittatas and stews are two easy dishes to use up extra vegetables that don’t require perfect-looking ingredients.

 -